Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 Bloomberg

-Bloomberg claims that the ESG data that they use for E & S scores consist of voluntary disclosures captured only from direct (primary) sources, in order to ensure accuracy and consistency with original corporate information.
-These sources include sustainability reports, annual filings, proxy statements, corporate governance reports, supplemental releases, and company websites.
+Bloomberg says the ESG data used for E & S scores is voluntary disclosures only from direct (primary) sources to ensure accuracy and consistency.
+These sources are sustainability reports, annual filings, proxy statements, corporate governance reports, supplemental releases and company websites.
+Bloomberg provides data and analytics on greenhouse gas emissions, including carbon emissions estimates for thousands of global public and private companies.

 Bloomberg